darkrenaissance/darkfi/doc/src/dev/contrib/contrib.md

 2. See the areas of work below.
 Good areas to get started are with tooling, Python bindings, p2p apps like the DHT.

-Every monday 16:00 CET, there is our main dev meeting on [our chat](https://darkrenaissance.github.io/darkfi/misc/darkirc/darkirc.html).
+Every monday 15:00 UTC, there is our main dev meeting on [our chat](https://darkrenaissance.github.io/darkfi/misc/darkirc/darkirc.html).
 Feel free to join and discuss with other darkfi devs.